 Jul...
 Galaxies are the largest visible building Blocks of our Universe.

 Aug...
-They say that all matter in the universe was formed in one explosive event 13.7 billion years ago – What is this Big Bang?\
+Science says that all matter in our Universe was formed in one explosive event 13.7 billion years ago ::: Let's discuss what is this Big Bang theory all about?

 Oct...
-A visual feast is being captured by our own ASV members.
-Find out what Astrophotography is about.
+Astrophotography, a visual feast is being captured by our own ASV members.
+Find out the basics for getting started.